gamazonlab/MR-JTI/README.md

 Reference: Zhou, Dan, et al. "A unified framework for joint-tissue transcriptome-wide association and Mendelian randomization analysis."
 Nature Genetics (2020). (https://www.nature.com/articles/s41588-020-0706-2)

 Download links to all 3 classes of models using GTEx v8 as reference can be found in the Zhou et al. paper.
-GTEx models are available for download from Zenodo (https://doi.org/10.5281/zenodo.3842289).
+GTEx models are also available for download from Zenodo (https://doi.org/10.5281/zenodo.3842289).
 The PsychENCODE (https://doi.org/10.5281/zenodo.3859065) and GEUVADIS (https://doi.org/10.5281/zenodo.3859075) models have also been deposited.

 ### GWAS summary statistic based TWAS